 Unfortunately, a lot of fashion brands aren’t transparent with their processes and we do end up seeing a lot of “greenwashing” and misleading information aiming to capitalise on the modern green movement.
-This makes ethical purchase decisions for the average consumer very difficult, if not impossible.
+This makes ethical purchase decisions for the average person very challenging.

-Most of us are hoping to make better choices and live a more sustainable, minimalist life, which is a wonderful thing.
+Most of us are hoping to make better choices and look after the planet, which is a wonderful thing.
 But navigating sustainable fashion can feel very overwhelming and making good choices may seem expensive.
 However, sustainable fashion is about a shift in mindset, going against the grain of what most brands stand for.

-We are excited to start this journey to a more sustainable lifestyle with you, we’re not eco snobs, we don’t preach and we believe that changes are made one at time.
+We are excited to start this journey to a more sustainable lifestyle with you, we’re not eco snobs, we don’t preach and we believe that changes are made one at a time.
 Our team are consumers just like you, learning and expanding our knowledge around sustainable decisions.
 So how can you build a more sustainable wardrobe?

 Buying less is the complete opposite of what fashion marketers have been aiming for over the last 100+ years.
 The fashion industry has been built to make us buy more, more often.
 Unfortunately, this approach has led us to this very dangerous place where we are now.

-Modern-day fast fashion is also made to fall apart quite quickly, again encouraging you to buy more.
-While minimalist, sustainable, ethical and conscious fashion is built to last season after season.
+Another issue is that modern-day fast fashion is made to fall apart quite quickly, again encouraging us to buy more.
+On the other hand minimalist, sustainable, ethical and conscious fashion is built to last season after season.

 I personally have quite a few dresses that I’ve been wearing for over 10 years, dresses that get me a compliment every time.
 This makes me giggle as my friends know by now that my reply will most likely be, “oh thanks, I’ve had this for 10 years”.
-Keeping your weight steady here does help as it also extends the shelf-life of your wardrobe, to be fair.
+Keeping your weight steady here does help as it also extends the shelf-life of your sustainable wardrobe, to be fair.
 And don’t feel like you have to throw things out if you’ve not worn them for a while, fashion trends are cyclical and will most likely come around again, so hold on to your quality pieces if they’re in good condition and fit you well.

-Most of us, myself included, at some point or another have treated ourselves to a bit of retail therapy, but making purchase decisions when you’re emotional might not be the quickest road to sustainable living.
+Most of us, myself included, at some point or another have treated ourselves to a bit of retail therapy, but making purchase decisions when you’re emotional isn’t the best idea.

 - Is this a good fit for your body shape?

-- Can you mix and match it with other items in your wardrobe?
+- Can you mix and match it with other things in my wardrobe?

 - Does buying this brand and product fit with your personal value system?

-- Will you wear it 30 times or more, for the next 3+ years?
+- Will I wear it 30 times or more, for the next 3+ years?

 Making mindful purchase decisions allows you to evaluate the reasoning behind your purchase.
 It will help you waste less and save money in the long term.
-I have many friends, that I love dearly, who have items in their wardrobes with the labels still attached months after it’s been purchased!
+I have many friends, that I love dearly, who have items in their “not so minimalist wardrobe” with the labels still attached months after it’s been purchased!

 Buying more sustainably means that the items you do purchase should be constructed with quality, last several years, fit you beautifully and make you feel like a million bucks every time you wear it.